alexandros-lekkas/product-shipping-risk-ai-api/README.md

-# Langchain OpenAI Finance Chatbot 💸🤖
+# Langchain OpenAI Finance Chatbot

-A simple learning project to do with Flask and Langchain.
-A way to learn web building in Python and AI.
+💸🤖 Finance AI built with Langchain and Flask as a learning exercise